-PhD Applicants: Previous graduate scholarship record from MA program of 3.3 or better (based on a 4.0 system), and strong verbal, analytic and quantitative GRE scores.
+PhD Applicants: Previous scholarship record from BA or MA program of 3.3 or better (based on a 4.0 system), and strong verbal, analytic, and quantitative GRE scores.
 Applicants are NOT required to find an advisor before applying.
 For the 2021 application cycle, GRE scores are recommended, but not required.

 Master's Applicants: A grade-point average above 3.0 (based on a 4.0 system (or an explanation in your personal statement about why your grades were below 3.0), good fit with department areas of specialization, and strong letters of recommendation.
 GRE scores are not required for MA applicants who do not plan to apply to the PhD program.

 Applicants should note that the undergraduate grade point average and GRE scores required for admission to the sociology graduate programs may be higher than those set by the Graduate School at UB.

 Please note: The Criminology MS program is the only UB Department of Sociology does not admit for spring enrollment.

 The following supporting materials must be included as part of the online application.
 Please read the instructions on the online application for further details.
 Your application will not be considered complete and will not be reviewed until you have submitted: